W427697/Discord-/docs/addons/addon-migration-guide.md

 Here are the essential changes in version 8.0 that impact addon development.
 Please check the [full migration note](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#from-version-7x-to-800) for an exhaustive list of changes in 8.0.

+#### Node.js 16 is no longer supported

+We have dropped Node.js 16 support since it reached end-of-life on 2023-09-11.
+Please upgrade to Node.js 18.

 ### React 18 for Manager UI

 UI injected into panels, tools, etc. by addons is now rendered with React 18.
 Also note that the `key` prop is no longer passed to the render function.